eda-ricercatore/gulyas-scripts/notes/python.md

 "A property is a special [category]/kind of attribute that computes its value
 	when accessed";
-	it is defined/implemented like a function, such that when it is accessed, it executes the function-like definition to determine its value
+	it is defined/implemented like a function, such that when it is accessed, it executes the function-like definition to determine its value;
+	it is declared with the **@property** decorator just before its definition/implementation
 	\cite[Chapter 7, section on "Properties," pp. 124]{Beazley2009}.